InspireGeo/twitter/README.md

-With this work, tweets are transferred to a mysql database online using the twitteroauth library and the php software language.
+With this work, tweets are downloaded to a mysql database online using the twitteroauth library and the php software language.